BDeSimone94/LightPollution/README.md

 Relative_humidity(percentage): the relative humidity (RH) measured during the detection of the 4 measurements in each series (expressed in percentage)

-NOTE: the RH measurements are available only after 03/04/2024.
+NOTE(1): the RH measurements are available only after 03/04/2024.
 For more details about the used instrument, please contact infocana@cana.it

+NOTE(2): the mean and the error on the 3x4 series are computed only in case of stable and clear weather in all of the 3 series.
+In the other cases, rather than the average, it is advisable to use the highest magnitude value as the reference one.